jhvanderschee/hugocodex/content/en/posts/lessons-learned-porting-from-jekyll.md

 ### Getting the slug of the page

-There is no such thing as `page.slug`.
+There is no such thing as `page.slug` in Hugo.
 You have to use `.File.BaseFileName` instead.

 ### Cache busting your style.css